Ms. Rachel: Career

 Accurso started her YouTube channel in 2019 under the name Ms. Rachel.
 She and her husband created the channel in response to the lack of media resources for their son who had a speech delay and did not say his first word until he was two years old.
 She created Songs for Littles, a children's music YouTube series made up of a combination of classic children's songs, such as nursery rhymes, and original music for infants, toddlers, and preschoolers.
 It was originally started as an in-person class led by Accurso and was inspired by the techniques of her son's early childhood intervention speech therapist with a focus on language development milestones and inclusive subject matter.
-The channel became especially popular starting in 2020 during the COVID-19 pandemic and has over fifteen million subscribers as of 2025.
+The channel became especially popular in 2020 during the COVID-19 pandemic and has over 21,000,000 subscribers as of 2026.

 Songs for Littles features Accurso as the star, with her signature outfit of a pink shirt with overalls and a headband, alongside diverse cast and crew members including actress and teacher Keisha Gilles, diversity and inclusion consultant Alexa Smith, speech therapist Frida Matute, animator and editor Beth Jean, singer-songwriter Jules Hoffman, actress Natalie Kaye Clater, and Accurso's husband Aron, the last of whom writes and arranges music for the series and operates two puppet characters named Georgie and Herbie.
 Accurso also became popular on TikTok as Ms. Rachel, where she had over two and a half million followers by March 2023.